Website Design Durban: What to Look for in a Local Agency

 Support is one of the easiest areas to underestimate during agency selection.

-At a minimum, you want clarity on:
+At a minimum, you want clarity on support responsibilities.

-• who fixes launch issues if they appear
+• Who fixes launch issues if they appear.

-• how content edits are handled
+• How content edits are handled.

-• whether maintenance is included or separate
+• Whether maintenance is included or separate.

-• how fast the team usually responds
+• How fast the team usually responds.

 Red flags to watch for